blackberry/Cascades-Community-Samples/NfcTool/README.md

 **How to Build NfcTool**

 Simply Import the project into a workspace in your NDK.
 Of course you should review the project after it's been imported paying particular attention to the settings in the **bar-descriptor.xml** file.
-It should be changed to reflect values in the **<author>** and **<authorId>** elements that are appropriate for you.
+It should be changed to reflect values in the **&lt;author&gt;** and **&lt;authorId&gt;** elements that are appropriate for you.

 **But I don't want to build it myself**